influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withShutdown(shutdown)
 ```

-Shutdown will shutdown the workflow according to its ShutdownStrategy
+"Shutdown will shutdown the workflow according to its ShutdownStrategy"

 ### fn spec.withSuspend